Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

 \subsection{Relation to motivic periods}

-The integrals considered above may be lifted to `motivic' periods.
-Concretely, define for any $\omega \in \Omega^{k}_{\can}$ and any graph $G$ with $k+1$ edges, a motivic period, which is given by an equivalence class
+The integrals considered above may be lifted to ``motivic'' periods.
+Concretely, define for any $\omega \in \Omega^{k}_{\can}$ and any graph $G$ with $k+1$ edges, a motivic period, defined by an equivalence class

-where $\mathrm{mot}_G$ is a relative cohomology motive of $G$, which is defined using the geometry of the blow up \eqref{PGblowup}, and $\widetilde{\omega}_G = \pi_G^* \, \omega_G$.
-Applying the period homomorphism allows one to recover the integral \eqref{IGdefn}, $I_G(\omega)= \mathrm{per} \,I^{\mm}_G(\omega)$.
+where $\mathrm{mot}_G$ is a relative cohomology ``motive'' of $G$, which is defined using the geometry of the blow up \eqref{PGblowup}, and $\widetilde{\omega}_G = \pi_G^* \omega_G$.
+Applying the period homomorphism allows one to recover the integral \eqref{IGdefn}, $I_G(\omega)= \operatorname{per} I^{\mm}_G(\omega)$.
 We show that the formula \eqref{IntroStokes} is motivic, i.e., holds for the objects $I_G^{\mm}(\omega)$.
-In this manner, one can assign motivic periods to certain graph homology classes, which provides a connection between the homology of the graph complex and motivic Galois groups, which act naturally on motivic periods.
+In this manner, one can assign motivic periods to graphs, which provides a~connection between the homology of the graph complex and motivic Galois groups.